 The answer, of course, is yes.

-Email registration works in tandem with DKIM, SPF, and DMARC to add an extra layer of verification to outbound emails, meaning the email is not only much more likely to pass spam and junk filters, but the sender is provided with legally-binding proof of the email being sent and delivered.
+Email registration works in tandem with DKIM, SPF, and DMARC to add an extra layer of verification to outbound emails, meaning the email is not only much more likely to pass spam and junk filters, but the sender is provided in real time with legally-binding proof of the email being sent and delivered.

 Registered email gives an extra layer of peace of mind, especially when handling critical business communications.
 Just in case someday there is a dispute over an email communication or a compliance audit, registered email is the proof of delivery and proof of compliance you need.